Package 'resquin'

 • ARS: Sum of responses larger than midpoint.

-• DARS: Sum of responses lower than midpoint.
+• DRS: Sum of responses lower than midpoint.

 • ERS: Sum of lowest or highest category responses.

-• NERS: Sum of responses between lowest and highest respnose category.
+• NERS: Sum of responses between lowest and highest response category.

 Note that ARS and DRS assume that the polarity of the scale is positive.
 This means that higher numerical values indicate agreement and lower numerical values indicate disagreement.
 MRS can only be calculated if the scale has a numeric midpoint.